 Cara has been active in the animal rights movement for the past six years.
 She's worked for global nonprofits in Creative Manager and Program Coordinator roles where she's been responsible for modernizing the visual identity of various organizations through the creation of websites, logos, print publications and collateral, hundreds of shareable social media graphics, as well as photo-documentation.
 Her work has supported international campaigns and programs such as Vegan Action's Certified Vegan Program, Food Empowerment Project's Recommended Chocolate List, and Farm Animal Right's Movement's Animal Rights National Conference and World Day for Farmed Animals.

 David Phinney has six years of experience working directly with animals who have been rescued from the agriculture industry.
 During that time, he coordinated and carried out the largest rescue of farmed animals in California's history.
 Having worked for sanctuaries across the country and acted as an advocate giving presentations to thousands of people he is excited to bring his advocacy and care experience back home to Richmond.

 Kat is a Program Coordinator at Virginia Commonwealth University in the School of the Arts.
 Her educational background in social justice led to her passion for animal rights advocacy.
 Kat is always seeking new ways to engage in positive activism and she loves cooking inspiring vegan meals for family and friends.
-She is thrilled to have the opportunity to help create an animal sanctuary in Central Virginia.
+She is thrilled to have the opportunity to help create an animal sanctuary and community center in Central Virginia.